JeanMariePrevost/lcd2004-micropython/README.md

 [<img src="images/lcd2004_module_backpack.webp" alt="LCD2004" width="300">](https://raw.githubusercontent.com/JeanMariePrevost/lcd2004-micropython/refs/heads/main/images/lcd2004_module_backpack.webp)

-With it, you use an LCD2004 as a quick logging console:
+With this library, you use that LCD2004 as a quick logging console like so:

 ```python
 from lcd2004.simple_console import SimpleConsole